vertexproject/synapse/docs/synapse/httpapi.rst

 /api/v1/axon/files/by/sha256/<SHA-256>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This API allows the caller to retrieve or remove a file from the Axon as identified by the SHA-256.
-If the file does not exist a 404 will be returned.
+If the file does
+not exist a 404 will be returned.

 *Method*
     GET

     *Returns*
         If the file exists a stream of byte chunks will be returned to the caller.
-A ``Range`` header with a single ``bytes`` value can be provided to get a subset of a file.
+A ``Range`` header with a single
+        ``bytes`` value can be provided to get a subset of a file.

 *Method*
      HEAD

      *Returns*
         If the file exists, the ``Content-Length`` header will be set for the size of the file.
-If a ``Range`` header with a single ``bytes`` value is provided, the ``Content-Length`` header will describe the size of hte range, and the ``Content-Range`` header will also be set to describe the range of the requested bytes.
+If a ``Range`` header
+        with a single ``bytes`` value is provided, the ``Content-Length`` header will describe the size of the range,
+        and the ``Content-Range`` header will also be set to describe the range of the requested bytes.

 *Method*
     DELETE